Maximum (film): Soundtrack

+The soundtrack is composed by Amjad-Nadeem, Vikram-Sawan, Wali Hamid Ali, Kamran, Saaji, and Devi Sri Prasad, with lyrics written by Raqueeb Alam and Shabbir Ahmed.

 Reception

 Critical reception

-Maximum garnered mostly negative reviews.
-Aniruddha Guha of DNA gave it 2 stars (on 5) and wrote – "Maximum ends up as a 'me too' among many RGV-inspired films in the last few years, even though that may not have been the intention.
-Sadly, there was potential".
-Janhavi Patel of FilmiTadka rated Maximum with 2 out of 5 stars and wrote in her review – "There is not much to remember when you walk out.
+Maximum garnered generally negative reviews.
+Aniruddha Guha of DNA gave it 2 stars out of 5 and wrote – "Maximum ends up as a 'me too' among many RGV-inspired films in the last few years, even though that may not have been the intention.
+Sadly, there was potential."
+Janhavi Patel of FilmiTadka rated Maximum with 2 out of 5 stars and wrote in her review, "There is not much to remember when you walk out.
 The twist in the end is the saving grace of the movie, if we can call it that.
-Maximum does not deserve your time or money".
-Saibal Chatterjee of NDTV gave it 2.5 out of five stars and said – "Maximum isn’t a washout – not by a long chalk.
+Maximum does not deserve your time or money."
+Saibal Chatterjee of NDTV gave it 2.5 out of five stars and said, "Maximum isn't a washout – not by a long chalk.
 It is well crafted and superbly acted.
 Sonu Sood in particular leaves a lasting impression as the police officer under fire for excesses committed in the line of duty.
 The cameos by Vinay Pathak and Rajendra Gupta are impressive.
-Sadly, the effort is maximum, the impact not quite so".
+Sadly, the effort is maximum, the impact not quite so."
 Madhureeta Mukherjee writing for Times of India rated it with 3 out of five stars.
-Writing for Hindustan Times, Anupama Chopra once again gave Maximum 2 stars and commented – "Maximum has stray moments of power but the film feels like a Ram Gopal Varma rehash; mercifully though there are no cameras zooming into teacups like there were in Varma's recently released Department, which was also about power-hungry, corrupt encounter specialists".
-Social Movie Rating site MOZVO rated MAXIMUM at 1.9 out of 5.
+Writing for Hindustan Times, Anupama Chopra gave Maximum 2 stars and commented, "Maximum has stray moments of power but the film feels like a Ram Gopal Varma rehash; mercifully though there are no cameras zooming into teacups like there were in Varma's recently released Department, which was also about power-hungry, corrupt encounter specialists."